CosmosContracts/council/departments/development/rfp/006-Community_owned_DEX/submission_1/DRAFT_proposal_terms.md

-# Payment Terms of the Kintsugi proposal to the Community Owned DEX RFP
+# Terms of the Kintsugi proposal to the Community Owned DEX RFP

 ## Legend